Efficient probabilistic reconciliation of forecasts for real-valued and count time series: Introduction

+Probabilistic reconciliation has been addressed only recently; earlier attempts \citep{jeon2019probabilistic, taieb2021hierarchical}, though experimentally effective, lacked a strong formal justification.
+For the case of Gaussian base forecasts, \cite{corani_ecml_reconc} obtains the reconciled distribution in analytical form introducing the approach of \textit{reconciliation via conditioning}. \cite{panagiotelis2022probabilistic} provides a framework for probabilistic reconciliation via projection.
+However this approach cannot reconcile discrete distributions. \cite{corani2022probabilistic} performs probabilistic reconciliation via conditioning of count time series by adopting the concept of \textit{virtual evidence} \citep{pearl1988probabilistic}.
+However its implementation in probabilistic programming, based on Markov Chain Monte Carlo (MCMC), is too slow on large hierarchies; moreover it requires the base forecast distribution to be in parametric form.

+The main contribution of this paper is the Bottom-Up Importance Sampling (BUIS) algorithm, which samples from the reconciled distribution obtained via conditioning with a substantial speedup with respect to \citet{corani2022probabilistic}.
+BUIS can be used even when the base forecast distribution is only available through samples.
+This is the case of forecasts returned by models for time series of counts \citep{tscount} or based on deep learning \citep{salinas2020deepar}.
+We prove the convergence of BUIS to the actual reconciled distribution.
+An implementation of the algorithm in the \textit{R} language is available in the \textit{R} package \textit{bayesRecon} \citep{bayesRecon}.

+We provide two further formal contributions.
+The first is a definition of coherence for probabilistic forecasts that applies to both discrete and continuous distributions.
+The second is a novel interpretation of the reconciliation via conditioning, in which the base forecast distribution is conditioned on the hierarchy constraints.
+This allows for a unified treatment of the reconciliation of discrete and continuous forecast distributions.
+We test our method exhaustively on temporal hierarchies reporting positive results both for the accuracy and the efficiency of our method.

 The paper is organized as follows.
-In Sect.~\ref{sec: notation}, we set our notation and briefly recall point reconciliation.
-In Sect.~\ref{sec: probabilistic reconciliation}, we obtain the expression of the reconciled distribution, and we compare our approach to the existing literature.
-The Bottom-Up Importance Sampling algorithm is introduced in Sect.~\ref{sec: Sampling from the reconciled distribution}.
-The numerical experiments are presented in Sects.~\ref{sec: Experiments on synthetic data} and \ref{sec: Experiments}, while conclusions and future work are in Sect.~\ref{sec: conclusion}.
+In Sec.~\ref{sec: notation}, we introduce the notation and the reconciliation of point forecasts.
+In Sec.~\ref{sec: probabilistic reconciliation}, we introduce our approach to reconciliation via conditioning and we compare it to the existing literature.
+In Sec.~\ref{sec: Sampling from the reconciled distribution}, we introduce the Bottom-Up Importance Sampling algorithm.
+We empirically verify its correctness in Sec.~\ref{sec: Experiments on synthetic data}, while in Sec.~\ref{sec: Experiments} we test it on different data sets.
+We present the conclusions in Sec.~\ref{sec: conclusion}.